jlcoto/jlcoto.github.io/_posts/2016-08-29-outlier-visualization.markdown

 While this might sound overwhelming, there are tons of materials and galleries you can check online.
 Perhaps the most known is [d3js.org](https://d3js.org/).
 I also found Scott Murray's [free online book](http://chimera.labs.oreilly.com/books/1230000000345) very good for clarifying the basics.

 However, when it comes to learning, I think nothing replaces the getting your hands dirty approach.
 I thought about doing a graph to demonstrate the effect of an outlier in a regression.
 I also wanted the graph to be interactive.
-I created some data which you can see in this notebook (include notebook here).
+I created some data, which you can see in this [notebook](https://github.com/jlcoto/visualizations/blob/master/Outliers_d3.js.ipynb).
 The following step was to make an interactive graph with d3.js.
 Below, you can check how it looks like.
 I hope the future brings more graphs with it.
 I am particularly interested in maps and all the interactivity they bring with them ;)